wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/preemptive-troubleshooting.rst

 -----------

 .. image:: images/preemptive-troubleshooting/preCheckTug-1.png
+  :alt: Tug test on the roboRIO power.
   :width: 350

 .. image:: images/preemptive-troubleshooting/preCheckTug-2.png
+  :alt: Tug test on the connectors at the bottom of the PDP.
   :width: 350

 The Weidmuller contacts for power, compressor output, roboRIO power connector, and radio power are important to verify by tugging on the connections as shown.
 Make sure that none of the connections pull out.